ericwburden/advent_of_code_2021/README.md

 ## The Blog

-I've blogged my approaches to the R version of each solution here:
+I've blogged my approaches to the Julia version of each solution here:
 [Advent of Code Blog](https://www.ericburden.work/categories/advent-of-code-2021/).
 Each one includes not only the code but some commentary on the thinking behind the approach and my thoughts about the puzzles in general.